 • Discuss issues and topics in the humanities, social sciences, languages and communications, UAE studies, and business, using knowledge and methods learned in courses.

-• Discuss issues and topics in the physical sciences and mathematics using knowledge and methods learned in courses.
+• Discuss issues and topics in engineering, sciences and mathematics using knowledge and methods learned in courses.

 • Apply a scientific approach to designing experiments to test hypotheses.